pen-to-squareGetting Started Guide

 Welcome to the WSCChain developer journey!
-This guide will help you quickly get started with the WSCChain platform, from setting up the development environment to deploying your first smart contract and connecting to the WSCChain mainnet.
-This chapter is aimed at developers who are new to WSCChain and is intended to provide clear steps and practical examples to ensure you can start building quickly.
+This guide will help you get started quickly with the WSCChain platform, from setting up your development environment to deploying your first smart contract and connecting to the WSCChain mainnet.
+This chapter is aimed at developers new to WSCChain and intends to provide clear steps and practical examples to ensure you can start building quickly.

 Prerequisites

-Before you begin, make sure you have the following basic knowledge and tools:
+Before you begin, please ensure you have the following basic knowledge and tools:

-• Basic blockchain knowledge: Be familiar with the basic concepts of smart contracts, blockchain transactions, and the Ethereum Virtual Machine (EVM).
+• Basic blockchain knowledge: Familiarity with the basic concepts of smart contracts, blockchain transactions, and the Ethereum Virtual Machine (EVM).

 • Development tools: